Rubic Documents

 /**

-* Rpc link.
+* Rpc links.
 Copy it from your rpc provider website

 * (like Infura, Quicknode, Getblock, Moralis, etc).